nordeck/matrix-neoboard/docs/model/matrix-rtc-events.md

 # MatrixRTC Events Data Model

-Having the option to use MatrixRTC as an alternative to WebRTC introduces some changes to the datal model.
+Having the option to use MatrixRTC as an alternative to WebRTC introduces some changes to the data model.

-Specifically, we replace the `net.nordeck.whiteboard.sessions` with MatrixRTC membership state events and no longer have the need to use To Device Messages for broadcasting ICE candidates between room members, as all signaling is now performed by the LiveKit Client SDK and LiveKit Server backend.
+Specifically, we replace the `net.nordeck.whiteboard.sessions`events with the `m.rtc.member` MatrixRTC membership state events (or the unstable `org.matrix.msc3401.call.member`) and no longer need to use To Device Messages for establishing peer connections, as all signaling and connection logic is now handled by the LiveKit Client SDK and LiveKit Server backend.

 ## Room Messages

-The whiteboard state is stored using the following events in a Matrix room:
+The whiteboard state and RTC session membership is stored using the following events in a Matrix room:

 ```
 ┌────────────────────────────────┐                  ┌────────────────────────────────────┐